Join the AOEA Board!

 Current and past Board Members have a variety of experience and skills.
 Many are parents, teachers or staff of Arlington schools.
 Others are scientists, marketing professionals, real estate agents/builders or consultants.
 We need a variety of experiences to challenge our organization to improve and grow.

 If you are willing to help Arlington children and the Outdoor Lab (or know someone who might) please contact the AOEA President to learn more about our Board of Directors at president@outdoorlab.org.
-We elect a slate of Directors at our annual meeting May, but have openings year round.
+We elect a slate of Directors at our annual meeting in April/May, but have openings year round.

-If you’d like to volunteer to help the Outdoor Lab learn more HERE.
+If you’d like to volunteer to help the Outdoor Lab in other ways learn more HERE.

 APS Students- Join the AOEA Board